WikiConference North America: 2020s

-WikiConference North America was virtual from 2020 to 2022 because of the pandemic.
+WikiConference North America was virtual from 2020 to 2022 because of the COVID-19 pandemic.
 The 2020 event was held during December 11–13.
 The 2021 event was held during October 8–10 and saw a Wiknic in New York City.
 The 2022 event was held in November with Mapping USA in collaboration with OpenStreetMap.

 WikiConference North America returned to an in-person format in 2023 with the theme "Recent Changes".
 It was held at the Toronto Reference Library in Toronto, Ontario, from November 9–12.
 The 2024 conference was held at Indiana University Indianapolis.
 The theme was "Crossroads", inspired by the Indiana state motto and also alluding to the multiple meanings of the word—as the place where Wikimedians from across the continent.
 The first day of the conference—October 4—was declared as "Wikipedia Day" in Indianapolis through a proclamation by mayor Joe Hogsett.

 The 2025 conference was held in New York City, under the theme of a "Wiki World's Fair" to celebrate the city's 400th anniversary.
-On the first day of the conference, a self-declared "anti-contact non-offending pedophile" wielded a gun while threatening to kill himself, before two conference participants, Richard Knipel and Andrew Lih, subdued him.
-No shots were fired.
+On the first day of the conference, a self-declared "anti-contact non-offending pedophile" rushed the stage wielding a gun and threatened to kill himself.
+Two conference participants, Richard Knipel and Andrew Lih, immediately restrained him, and no shots were fired.

+In January 2026, Wikimedia Canada announced that the 2026 conference will take place in Edmonton, Alberta, Canada, on September 25–27, 2026, with a Culture Crawl happening the day before on September 24.